Description

 Volatility:

-• Looking at the historical 30 days volatility of 15% in the last 5 years of US sectors worst US sectors, we see it is relatively smaller, thus better in comparison to the benchmark SPY (17%)
+• The 30 days standard deviation over 5 years of US sectors worst US sectors is 15.1%, which is lower, thus better compared to the benchmark SPY (17.1%) in the same period.

 DownVol: